Georgia State University is one of 300 campuses across the nation that has accepted the President’s Interfaith and Community Service Campus Challenge.

 Want to get involved?

 Join your fellow Panthers, the Office of Civic Engagement and our community partners for coffee talks, service projects, and educational programs throughout the semester.
-Event information is available on the University Calendar as well as in the Civic Engagement portal of OrgSync.
+Event information is available on our calendar as well as in the Civic Engagement portal of OrgSync.

 To learn more about our participation in the President’s Interfaith and Community Service Campus Challenge as well as our efforts to unite Atlanta under the Charter of Compassion contact Alicia Bellezza-Watts, 404-413-1551.